tnzx-project/tnzx-protocol/README.md

 ## What is this?

-TNZX is a family of protocols that exploit the inherent randomness of cryptocurrency mining traffic to create covert communication channels.
-Mining shares — legitimate proof-of-work submissions — carry hidden encrypted payloads that are entropy-equivalent to normal mining data — see the design paper (Section 7.2) for the information-theoretic argument.
+TNZX is a family of protocols that leverage the inherent randomness of cryptocurrency mining traffic to provide encapsulated communication channels.
+Mining shares — legitimate proof-of-work submissions — carry embedded encrypted payloads that are statistically indistinguishable from ordinary mining data — see the design paper (Section 7.2) for the information-theoretic argument.

 The key innovation is **Mining Gate**: communication bandwidth is mathematically bound to proof-of-work.
 You must mine to message.
-This creates anti-spam, economic sustainability, and censorship resistance in a single mechanism.
+This creates anti-spam, economic sustainability, and communication resilience in a single mechanism.

 ## Architecture